clyze/build-tools/gradle-plugin/README.md

 * String _repackageOutput_: the filename to use when saving the output of the automated repackaging task (optional).

+* String _codeqlDatabase_: the path to the CodeQL database directory for this project (optional)

 ### Android-specific options ###

 * String _subprojectName_: sub-project name (used when an `app`